_______ __ ________ __

 The Train mode includes the following sub-menu items:

-- [ Start]: Starts the network training process.
+- Start: Starts the network training process.

-- [ Save ]: Allows saving the current training state to a file.
+- Save: Allows saving the current training state to a file.

-- [ Load ]: Allows loading a saved training state from a .zip file.
+- Load: Allows loading a saved training state from a .zip file.

 -

-[ Select File ] : In the [Load] menu, you can browse for the file to be loaded, or drag and
+menu, you can browse for the file to be loaded, or drag and drop it into the drop-zone area.

 -

-[ Options ]: Opens a modal window for setting training parameters.
+Options: Opens a modal window for setting training parameters.
 (See: Detailed

 description of Training Options.)

-- [ Reset ]: Resets the training state to default settings.
+- Reset: Resets the training state to default settings.

 Play mode